Blue-Labs/lk-bidirectional-tty-auditing/README.md

 This leads to lost data for two situations:

 * We cannot see what the user sent to the TTY, only what the TTY sends to them
-* if the TTY user turns off echo (stty -echo), the built in auditing records nothing
+* If the TTY user turns off echo (stty -echo), the built in auditing records nothing

 Bidirectional record logging provided by this patch records all TTY data in both channels (stderr and stdout are in the same channel) and records data